ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/Tutorial.rst

 ``````````
 Reflectivity images visually represent the weather based on the energy (measured in decibels [dBZ]) reflected back from radar.
 Composite reflectivity generates an image based on reflectivity scans at multiple elevation angles, or "tilts", of the antenna.
 See https://www.noaa.gov/jetstream/reflectivity for a more detailed explanation of composite reflectivity.

-In the composite reflectivity plots below, the ``halloweenHRRR`` and ``halloweenrap`` are still very similar as expected.
-Utlizing the reflectivity plots is the last piece of the puzzle.
-Based on things we had identified using the previous plots we already had a good idea of where the storms should be.
-Composite reflecitvity is just another tool that allows us to see where these models are placing storms.
-We can see that the strongest storms appear to be in the NC/VA vicinity which is represented by a higher dBZ.
+In the composite reflectivity plots below, the ``halloweenHRRR`` and ``halloweenRAP`` models remain quite similar, as expected.
+Utilizing the reflectivity plots provides the final piece of the puzzle.
+From the previous analyses, we already had a good understanding of where the storms were likely to occur.
+Composite reflectivity serves as an additional tool, allowing us to visualize where the models predict storm placement.
+In this case, the strongest storms are indicated by higher dBZ values and appear to be concentrated in the NC/VA region.

 .. figure:: https://github.com/ufs-community/ufs-srweather-app/wiki/fcst4_plots/refc_rap_conus_f036.png
       :align: center